onethawt/idaplugins-list/README.md

 * [Data Xref Counter](https://github.com/onethawt/idapyscripts): Enumerates all of the the x-references in a specific segment and counts the frequency of usage.
 The plugin displays the data in QtTableWidget and lets the user filter and sort the references.
 You can also export the data to a CSV file.

+* [Diaphora](https://github.com/joxeankoret/diaphora): Diaphora (διαφορά, Greek for 'difference') is a program diffing plugin for IDA Pro, similar to Zynamics Bindiff or the FOSS counterparts DarunGrim, TurboDiff, etc...
+It was released during SyScan 2015.

 * [DWARF Plugin](https://hex-rays.com/contests/2009/IDADwarf-0.2/README): IDADWARF is an IDA plugin that imports DWARF debugging symbols into an IDA database.
 [Download](https://hex-rays.com/contests/2009/IDADwarf-0.2/idadwarf-0.2.zip)

 * [Flare Plugins](https://github.com/fireeye/flare-ida): Shellcode Hashes, Struct Typer, StackStrings, MSDN Annotations, ApplyCalleType